Not an Open House - a Cooking Demo!!!

 Great idea!

-Q: Do I need to purchase anything at the cooking demo?
+Do I need to bring anything to the Cooking Demo?

 Similar Pampered Chef Threads